 This hearty family meal has all your favourite Christmas flavours in a comforting, meaty pie.
 This pie recipe ticks all the boxes with a pastry base and fluffy cauliflower mashed potato topping, sure to keep everyone happy.
 You can also use up your Christmas leftovers after the big day (see Tip below).

 - Preheat the oven to gas 7, 220ºC fan 200ºC.
 Grease a 25cm (10in) diameter, shallow pie dish.

-First cook the filling.
+- First cook the filling.
 Heat the oil in a large pan and fry the onion until soft.
-Cut the gammon and turkey into 3cm (1in) cubes and add to the pan.
-Fry for 3-4 minutes, then add the leeks.
-Fry for a further 3-4 minutes, then add the flour, stir well and cook for 1 minute.
+Cut the gammon and turkey into 3cm (1in) cubes and add to the pan (see Tip below if using leftover meat).
+Fry for 3-4 mins, then add the leeks.
+Fry for a further 3-4 mins, then add the flour, stir well and cook for 1 min.
 Gradually pour on the stock and bring to the boil.
-Cover and simmer for 10 minutes.
+Cover and simmer for 10 mins.
 Add the mustard, taste and season with the pepper if necessary.
 Ensure the turkey is cooked though, with no pink showing.
 Remove from the heat and leave until cold.

 Freezing and defrosting guidelines